 “What on earth is that?” exclaimed the tradie when he spotted the Muscovy duck sauntering past our gate last week.

 I laughed.
-We’re used to reactions like that when visitors first see the oversized birds that wander the paddocks around our farmhouse.
+We’re used to reactions like that when visitors first see the oversized birds that live in the paddocks around our farmhouse.

 Muscovy ducks aren’t the most common farm birds in Southland, but they’ve become a bit of a hobby for us in the last few years.